20 Unbelievable Ways You Never Knew You Could Use Hair Spray

 Keep drapes dirt-free

 Did you just buy new drapes or have your old ones cleaned?
-Want to keep that like-new look for a while?
-The trick is to apply several coats of hair spray, letting each coat dry thoroughly before the next one.
+To keep that like-new look for a while, apply several coats of hair spray, letting each coat dry thoroughly before the next one.

 Remove ink marks on garments

 Your toddler just went wild with a ballpoint pen on your white upholstery and your new shirt.
-Squirt the stain with hair spray and the pen marks should come right off.
+Ahhhhh!
+Before you panic, squirt the stain with hair spray and to help the pen marks come off.
+These are other household solutions for removing ink stains.

 Extend the life of cut flowers